Play-Doh May Be Making You Sick if You’re Gluten-Free

 Studies show that merely touching wheat can cause an allergic reaction in some people.
 If you’re among that group, then patting play dough pizzas is harmful if your modeling compound contains wheat.

-The majority of people, however, won’t have reactions from touching the dough; the problems come when people ingest it.
+The majority of people, however, won’t have reactions from touching the dough; the problems come when you ingest it.
 Individuals with a wheat allergy may go into anaphylactic shock.
-For people with celiac disease or non-celiac gluten sensitivity, consuming play dough containing wheat may lead to diarrhea, bloating, severe fatigue, headaches, and joint pain, which are only some of the possible complications.
+If you have celiac disease or non-celiac gluten sensitivity, eating play dough containing wheat may lead to diarrhea, bloating, severe fatigue, headaches, and joint pain, which are only some of the possible complications.

 Your toddler may try to take a bite out of her play dough pizza, which is why it’s best to stick to using gluten-free play dough.
 But even if your children are older, gluten will get all over their hands if they play with wheat-containing modeling compounds.